- Bluetooth Denial of Service vulnerability

 Dear Hugo,

-We have received your e-mail and will start to analyse the situation.
 We will get back to you after reproducing the problem.
-My PGP key is below.
-Please use it when sending e-mail directly to me.
+My PGP key is

 Best Regards,